-When a University of Georgia student is involved in an off-campus criminal offense, the University of Georgia Police Department, when notified of such an incident, makes every effort to provide a record of the incident to the Office of Student Conduct for review and follow-up action.
-While the University of Georgia does not operate any off-campus housing, a large number of students live in residential areas surrounding the Athens campus.
-The University of Georgia Police Department routinely responds to incidents that occur in these areas, in cooperation with the Athens-Clarke County Police Department.
+When a UGA student is involved in an off- campus criminal offense, the UGA Police, when notified of such an incident, makes every effort to provide a record of the incident to the Office of Student Conduct for review and follow- up action.
+While UGA does not operate any off-campus housing, a large number of students live in residential areas surrounding the Athens campus.
+The UGA Police routinely respond to incidents that occur in these areas, in cooperation with the Athens-Clarke County Police Department.